You are hereT5 vs CFLs: Fluorescent Grow Light Showdown

-- Not nearly as much light as an HPS; the difference between the two is very noticeable to say the least.
+- Not nearly as much light as an HPS; the difference between the two is very noticeable to say the least, so yields are lower.

 - If not using a panel, a socket will need to be provided for each bulb.
 This can get tricky when the bulb count starts getting high.

-- In my opinion, this is the worst disadvantage to using CFLs: You have to adjust every single bulb to be right near the plant, and you will have to readjust all those bulbs regularly to make sure they are close but not burning plants.
+- You have to adjust every bulb to be right near the plant for the best results, and you will have to readjust all those bulbs regularly to make sure they are close but not burning plants.
 This can get a bit time consuming in cases where the grower has 6+ bulbs and is adjusting them daily.

 The Judges Desicion